leilaouahrani/ARAG_ED/README.md

-For further questions or inquiries about this code, you can contact:l.ouahrani@univ-blida.dz
+For further questions or inquiries about this code, you can contact l_ouahrani@univ-blida.dz